Lua Token Price Hits $0.0605 on Top Exchanges (LUA)

-Lua Token (CURRENCY:LUA) traded flat against the U.S. dollar during the 1-day period ending at 20:00 PM ET on February 28th.
-Lua Token has a total market cap of $5.03 million and approximately $20,100.00 worth of Lua Token was traded on exchanges in the last 24 hours.
-One Lua Token coin can now be bought for approximately $0.0605 or 0.00000156 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Lua Token has traded flat against the U.S. dollar.
+Lua Token (CURRENCY:LUA) traded flat against the dollar during the 1 day period ending at 17:00 PM E.T. on March 2nd.
+During the last seven days, Lua Token has traded flat against the dollar.
+Lua Token has a market capitalization of $5.03 million and $20,100.00 worth of Lua Token was traded on exchanges in the last day.
+One Lua Token coin can currently be bought for approximately $0.0605 or 0.00000156 BTC on cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.